Checkio-Game-Missions/checkio-empire-pangram/info/story.md

 sentence using every letter of the alphabet at least once.
 Perhaps you are familiar with the well known pangram "The quick brown fox jumps over the lazy dog".

-But we've found one interesting usage of pangrams -- we are using them to train our sniper focus.
+But we've found one interesting usage of pangrams, we are using them to train our snipers focus.